Support for online Delegated Authorisers

 • Once you have confirmed the identity of the staff member who requires one of the three account recovery actions please select the radio box confirming that As the delegated authoriser, I confirm the identity of the user requesting the account recovery action.

-• The user needs to login to ESL Self Service and use this one-time password with their username to complete the password reset process.
-This must be done before the one-time password expires, the email advises the user of the expiry date and time.
+• The user needs to login to ESL Self Service and use this one-time passphrase with their username to complete the passphrase reset process.
+This must be done before the one-time passphrase expires, the email advises the user of the expiry date and time.

 Information yellow icon